Characters: Bleach Arrancars

 - Crouching Moron, Hidden Badass: When Pesche and Dondonchakka decide to cut loose it turns out that they're both entirely competent, but just not good enough to match Szayel.

-- Laser Blade: Pesche has one which he compares to Uryu's Seele Schneider in a... unique manner.
+- Laser Blade: Pesche has one in his crotch, which he compares to Uryu's Seele Schneider.

 - Late-Arrival Spoiler: To put it into perspective, the true identities of Nelliel, Pesche, and Dondochakka as former Aizen-affiliated Arrancar was first revealed at chapters 289 to 290/291, around a year or two before the anime first aired the She's All Grown Up episode on October 28, 2008.
 The dub first released that same episode on February 12, 2011.